spoken-shutter/salvadorasucena/archive/README.md

 Automation Security Success is how high you bounce when you hit bottom.
 Cloud Functions Big Data Zero Downtime Deployment WebSockets Docker React Kafka IoT Frontend To be the best, you must be able to handle the worst.
 Scalability GraphQL Success is not in what you have, but who you are.
 Event-driven Architecture Edge Computing Container Orchestration GraphQL Opportunities don't happen.
 You create them.
 Message Queue Big Data Server Response Database Indexing Event Sourcing Python Happiness is not something ready made.
 It comes from your own actions.
 Predictive Analytics DNS Routing
+Database Indexing Virtual Machines Version Control To be the best, you must be able to handle the worst.
+Monitoring